ultimate-guitar/go-imagequant/README.md

 ## ABOUT
-Go bindings for libimagequant
+Go bindings for libimagequant.

+Libimagequant is the backend of pngquant app.
+It provides a high level of png image compression.

-libimagequant is a library for lossy recompression of PNG images to reduce their filesize.
-It is used by the pngquant tool.
+Libimagequant is a library for lossy recompression of PNG images to reduce their filesize.
 This go-imagequant project is a set of bindings for libimagequant to enable its use from the Go programming language.

 This binding was written by hand.
 The result is somewhat more idiomatic than an automated conversion, but some  defer foo.Release() calls are required for memory management.

-This project forked from [https://code.ivysaur.me/go-imagequant/]() repo.
+This project forked from [https://code.ivysaur.me/go-imagequant/](https://code.ivysaur.me/go-imagequant/) repo.

 ## USAGE
 Usage example is provided by a sample utility cmd/gopngquant which mimics some functionality of the upstream pngquant.